OfficeDev/Teams-app-cicd-guide/final/doc.md

 1. Prepare Teams app needed resources.

-    Prepare the resources needed for your app's manifest (teams app id, bot id, etc).
+    You can manually prepare the resources (teams app id, bot id, etc) by looking into manifest file under appPackage/ folder, or you can run Teams Toolkit’s “**provision**” command to create them automatically.
 2. Prepare and config Azure resources.

-    You can manually prepare these resources by looking into biceps files under infra/ folder.
+    You can manually prepare these resources by looking into biceps files under infra/ folder, , or you can run Teams Toolkit’s “**provision**” command to prepare these Azure resources automatically.

 3. Prepare service principal.